User319183/Chat-Protect/README.md

 11. view_bypass

 11A.
 Usage: `/view_bypass`.
 This command's purpose is to view all the bypassed channels, roles, and users the bot has bypassed.

+12. update_strikes

+12A.
+Usage: `/update_strikes THE_MEMBER_TO_UPDATE_STRIKES_TO THE_AMOUNT_OF_STRIKES`.
+This command's purpose is to view all the bypassed channels, roles, and users the bot has bypassed.